KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 ## The zip() built-in function

-The `zip()` function is very useful for combining items in two separate list, specially if they are paired by position.
+The `zip()` function is very useful for combining items from two separate list, specially if they are paired by position.

 Lets create a "static multiplication" table for the number seven, static because I am going to hard code all the numbers in the tuples, there are ways of creating these list dynamically, we will learn more about that later.
 Right now we are just going to focus on the `zip()` function.